 Core Facts & Capabilities

-- Digital Innovation: Strong agent banking network in rural areas, Mobile and internet banking with remittance tools, Introduced UCB eSchool; a financial literacy app for students.
+Digital Innovation: Strong agent banking network in rural areas, Mobile and internet banking with remittance tools, UCB supports digital banking, agent banking, mobile/internet banking, and financial-literacy initiatives.

 Special Services for Foreign Entrepreneurs